LockdownX7/BetterLuciferium/README.md

 Nothing from the base game is overriden, so Better Luciferium should be compatible with the majority of mods that change luciferium mechanics.

 If you're using a mod that adds new variants of luciferium, and want the new heal effect to apply to them, open /Patches/Luciferium_Patch.xml and duplicate the entire Operation element.
 Now, on the duplicated operation, replace defName="LuciferiumHigh" to target your mod's luciferium variant instead.

-Like with adding hediffs from a mod, here you must also specify the mod's namespace, like so: defName="ExampleMod.CustomLuciferiumHigh"